-This simple Cucumber Onion Salad is a delicious combination of cool cucumber, sweet onion, and tangy marinade that will have you eating most the dish before it ever makes it to the table.
+This easy Cucumber Onion Salad recipe is a delicious combination of cool cucumber, sweet onion, and tangy marinade that can be made in advance and is perfect for any BBQ or Summer party.

 - Vinegar: I used a combination of white vinegar and red vinegar, but you can use what you have on hand including cider vinegar, or rice wine vinegar.

 Chop vegetables: Slice the sweet onion and cucumbers into thin slices and place in a bowl.

 Mix Dressing: Combine the vinegar, red wine vinegar, sugar, and salt and pepper.

 Toss Together: Toss dressing over veggies and stir to combine.
 Refrigerate cucumber onion salad until ready to serve.

 To Make Ahead: Prepare salad and store in the fridge for 1-2 days.

 - Add tomato, basil and avocado, or try my Tomato Cucumber Salad.